What is anxiety?

 Most people believe that anxiety is bad.
 Anxiety is actually a defence mechanism that is created by the brain to send the body a warning signal to say something has to adjust and it has to adjust quickly!

-Anxiety should only ever happen when you are in some kind of danger.
+However, anxiety should only ever happen when you are in some kind of danger.
 Anxiety is what is known as the “fight or flight” response.
 Let’s say you are walking in the park and you turn around to see an alligator running towards you.
 Instantly your brain starts working to keep you alive.
 You instantly become super focused on the danger (the alligator).
 In fact your peripheral vision stops working because if you become distracted on something in your peripheral vision you could die (alligator would eat you).
-To help you fight or run away from the alligator (fight or flight) you receive this huge burst of energy.
+To help you fight or run away from the alligator (fight or flight) you receive a huge burst of energy.

 With this huge burst of energy certain things happen to your body.
 Your blood pressure goes up, you may sweat, shake, become stomach sick, etc. This is what we call anxiety.
 The thing is though, when you are running away from the alligator you’re not going to notice any of the side effects (anxiety) of the fight or flight response because all your attention is on fighting the alligator or running for your life.